Norway Rat

 How to Identify Norway Rat

-Norway rats are large, robust rodents measuring 7-10 inches with tails shorter than their body length.
-They have brown or grayish-brown fur, small ears, and blunt noses.
+Norway rats are big, heavy-bodied rodents measuring 7-10 inches, with tails shorter than their body.
+They've got brown or grayish-brown fur, small ears, and blunt noses.

-Norway rats are large, robust rodents measuring 7-10 inches with tails shorter than their body length.
-They have brown or grayish-brown fur, small ears, and blunt noses.
-Their droppings are capsule-shaped, about 3/4 inch long with blunt ends.
-They're also called brown rats, sewer rats, or wharf rats.
+Norway rats are big, heavy-bodied rodents measuring 7-10 inches, with tails shorter than their body.
+They've got brown or grayish-brown fur, small ears, and blunt noses.
+Their droppings are capsule-shaped, about 3/4 inch long with rounded ends.
+You'll also hear them called brown rats, sewer rats, or wharf rats.

 Norway Rat Behavior & Habits